10-Ball Rules: How to Play the Pro's Favorite Game

 You don’t have to pocket the 10-ball last.
 If the 10-ball is the lowest ball left (meaning you’ve already pocketed 1-9), you just call it and make it.
 But you can also pocket the 10 early by using a combination shot (hit the lowest ball first and combo or carom it into the 10-ball, sending the 10 into the called pocket).

 Early combos on the 10 are a common strategy in professional 10-ball.
 If you see a clean combo path from the lowest ball to the 10, calling it is a smart play.
 Pros attempt this regularly when the layout doesn’t support a clean run-out.
-A good cue chalk helps ensure your tip catches cleanly on these precision shots.
+A specific high-grip chalk like Taom Pyro helps ensure your tip catches cleanly on these precision shots — Pyro is the snooker-derived premium chalk most pro 10-ball players use, and it’s what we recommend in our best pool chalk roundup.

 10-Ball vs. 9-Ball

 The extra ball matters more than it sounds.
 Running 9 balls requires 9 successful positions, while running 10 requires 10.
-That additional ball creates about 25-30% more situations where the run-out path gets blocked (according to analysis by pro commentator Mark Wilson).
+That additional ball creates roughly 25-30% more situations where the run-out path gets blocked.
 The called shot requirement on top of that means the better player wins roughly 65% of racks in 10-ball versus 55-60% in 9-ball.

 Strategy Tips for Beginners